Video game industry: Creative control

-In addition, the developer must usually buy development systems from the console manufacturer in order to even develop a game for consideration, as well as obtain concept approval for the game from the console manufacturer.
+In addition, the developer must usually buy development systems from the console manufacturer in order to develop a game for consideration, as well as obtain concept approval for the game from the console manufacturer.
 Therefore, the developer normally has to have a publishing deal in place before starting development on a game project, but in order to secure a publishing deal, the developer must have a track record of console development, something which few startups will have.

 Alternatives

-An alternative method for publishing video games is to self-publish using the shareware or open source model over the Internet.
+There are some alternative methods for publishing video games, such as self-publish using the shareware or open source model over the Internet and Cloud gaming.